 LastPass is a fantastic password manager offering free and premium (paid) features.
 Once you create a master password, LastPass allows you to import all saved login credentials — usernames and passwords — from Firefox, Chrome, Edge, Opera, and Safari.
 It then helps you delete information from your computer to keep it secure, prompting you to do little more than remember your super-secure master password.

 Other free LastPass features include two-factor authentication, free credit monitoring, multiple identities, and even an auto-fill feature designed to streamline your shopping.
 LastPass also stores your encrypted information on its cloud servers, meaning you can use LastPass on computers other than your personal PC and easily share passwords with family members.
-It even comes outfitted with a password generator for creating unique passwords.
+It even comes outfitted with a password generator to create unique passwords.

 The premium suite opens up a host of additional authentication options, stellar tech support, and the ability to sync information between your desktop and mobile devices.
 The company’s due diligence sees continued updates to keep your information safe and secure.

 Dashlane (Windows, Mac, iOS, Android)

 Dashlane is intuitive and simple, bolstered by two-factor authentication and the ability to change a multitude of passwords spanning multiple sites with just a few clicks.
 The fact that Dashlane’s memory footprint gets smaller with every update is only a plus, as is its ability to securely store pivotal notes, and share encrypted passwords with emergency contacts in case you have trouble with your account.

 The software also allows you to store passwords locally within an encrypted vault, or automatically sync them across your devices.
-Its digital wallet grants you a convenient means for tracking and making purchases at various online retailers (even if you don’t have a previous account set up with them).
+Its digital wallet grants you a convenient means for tracking and making purchases at various online retailers — even if you don’t have a previous Dashlane account.

 1Password (Windows, Mac, iOS, Android)